Skip to main content

 Below is an explanation of some of the terms associated with Islamic divorce:

-• Faskh: It is a marriage dissolution issued by a Sharia Council in response to a request by the wife and normally takes place against the will of the husband.
-Faskh (annulment) is pronounced by the Sharia Council when a marriage is fundamentally flawed (e.g., forced marriage) or the marriage has not been consummated.
+Faskh: It is a marriage dissolution issued by a Sharia Council in response to a request by the wife.
+Faskh (annulment) is pronounced by the NSC when a marriage is flawed due to one or more of the grounds of divorce mentioned above.

-• Iddah: The waiting period after the divorce has been given or issued, regardless of any period of separation before it.
-The period of iddah is three menses or three months if one does not experience menses and one has not conceived.
+Iddah: The waiting period after the divorce has been given or issued, regardless of any period of separation before it.
+The period of iddah is three menses or three months if one does not experience menses.

-• Mediation: An interactive process where an impartial member of the NSC assists a couple in resolving any marital disputes, through a number of sessions.
-Where helpful for the couple, we would work in partnership with other organisations.
+Reconciliation / Mediation: An interactive process where an impartial member of the NSC assists a couple in resolving any marital disputes.
+Where helpful for the couple, we would work in partnership with other organisations that provide individual or couple counselling support etc.